Finite convergence of Moment-SOS relaxations with non-real radical ideals: Introduction

 \bit

 \item First, we consider the case that $\ideal{c_{eq}}+\qmod{c_{in}}$ is archimedean but $\ideal{c_{eq}}$ is not necessarily real radical.
-We prove that the Moment-SOS hierarchy for solving \reff{gpm:dual}-\reff{gpm} has finite convergence if the linear independence constraint qualification, strict complementarity and second order sufficient conditions hold at every minimizer of \reff{1:stand:opt}.
+We prove that the Moment-SOS hierarchy for solving \reff{gpm}-\reff{gpm:dual} has finite convergence if the linear independence constraint qualification, strict complementarity and second order sufficient conditions hold at every minimizer of \reff{1:stand:opt}.
 In particular, we are also able to show that every minimizer of the moment relaxation for \reff{gpm} must satisfy the flat truncation, for all sufficient high relaxation orders.
 This also gives a certificate for checking finite convergence of the Moment-SOS hierarchy in computational practice.
+Applications in polynomial optimization and the semialgebraic super resolution problem are also discussed.

 \item Second, we consider the case that $\ideal{c_{eq}}+\qmod{c_{in}}$ is not archimedean.
 This is typically the case when $K$ is an unbounded set and the Moment-SOS hierarchy generally does not converge.
 For this case, we propose a homogenized Moment-SOS hierarchy introduced in \cite{hny, hny1} and prove its finite convergence under similar optimality conditions for the homogenization of the optimization \reff{1:stand:opt}.
 Consequently, we are also able to show the finite convergence of the Moment-SOS hierarchy with denominators, motivated by the Putinar-Vasilescu type Positivstellensatz \cite{MLM21,putinar1999positive}.
 In particular, our results resolve Conjecture~8.2 in the earlier work \cite{hny}.